gilzoide/godot-dockable-container/README.md

 ## Theming
-Panels are actual TabContainer instances and split handles use VSplitContainer and HSplitContainer theme configurations.
+Panels are actual TabContainer instances, split handles use VSplitContainer and HSplitContainer theme configurations, drop preview uses TooltipPanel `panel` StyleBox.
 Tabs alignment and rearrange group are exported in DockableContainer.

 ## TODO